-Solange Knowles Revived the Black Social Network ‘Black Planet’ By Announcing Her New Album
+Solange Knowles Revives the Black Social Network Black Planet By Announcing Her New Album

 — TheNewF (@TheNewFmagazine) March 1, 2019

-Black Planet has long existed as a social networking site for the Black community, according to Elle.
+Black Planet has long existed as a social networking site for the black community, according to Elle.
 It has customizable homepages, messaging, and chat notifications.
 Many African-American members have used it in the past to connect, form new relationships, and gather support for new ideas.
 Several African-American sororities and fraternities encouraged their members to start using the social network so they could interconnect with their brothers and sisters at a variety of universities.

 Also, since Black Planet was made specifically for African-American people, it never had the problems with racism that many more modern, mainstream social media websites have.
-So, having a digital community for African-Americans has kept this social network pretty safe from online harassment.
+So, having a digital community for African Americans has kept this social network pretty safe from online harassment.

 Black Planet still exists, although its popularity fell a bit since other, larger social media platforms like Twitter and Facebook gained momentum.
 However, with Solange encouraging her fans on her other social media platforms to look for her on Black Planet, she seems to be resurrecting this social network as a way to bring both her culture and community together.